Malik-Basha/snake-game-/README.md

 # snake-game-
 trying to know how git works and maintaining the code
-now i'm going to write the code
+now i'm going to <br>write the code